 We now have an online registration event that takes place for both Returning and New/Alumni families in late February and early March.
 The number you receive during this event indicates the order in which your family registers at their prospective registration nights.

-See our website and our Registration FAQ’s for more information: http://cwcoop.org/registration/registration-procedures/
+See our Registration Procedures and FAQs for more information.

 - What if the class I want to register for is full?